sudomateo/sudomateo/speaking/2023/anthology-the-way-of-open-source/README.md

 (Open Source Maintainer-at-large with dependencies in most JavaScript apps out there.

-There has been many changes this year in open source, and each of these perspectives lends insight into challenging and changing waters happening right now in open source.
+There have been many changes this year in open source, and each of these perspectives lends insight into challenging and changing waters happening right now in open source.

-Listen the episode on [Changelog][changelog].
+Listen to the episode on [Changelog][changelog].

 [changelog]: https://changelog.fm/563 "ANTHOLOGY — The way of open source"